 What is the Course about?

-- On-going collaboration with industry across all years of the programme to allow students experience the design process in action.
+- Deep collaboration with industry partners across all years of the course to allow students to experience the design process in action.

-- Exit award - Bachelor of Arts in Product Design Innovation (NFQ Ð Level 7) after Year 3.
+- Exit award – Higher Certificate in Arts in Design (NFQ Level 6) after Year 2 and Bachelor of Arts in Design (NFQ Level 7) after Year 3.

 What follow-on study opportunities are available?